AcruxN/vertex_PythonGPT/readme.md

 # PythonGPT

-PythonGPT is an interactive website designed to teach beginners how to code in Python
+PythonGPT is an interactive web service designed to teach beginners how to code in Python with personal AI assistance powered by Vertex AI

 ## Features